 If you supply your own hoses and spray gun, be sure the hoses are electrically conductive, that the gun has a tip guard, and that each part is rated for at least 2750 psi (19.5 MPa, 195 bar) Working Pressure.
-This is to reduce the risk of serious injury caused by static sparking, fluid injection or overpressurization and rupture of the hose or gun.
+This is to reduce the risk of serious injury caused by static sparking, fluid injection or overpressurization and rupture the hose or gun.

-To avoid damaging the pressure control, which may result in poor equipment performance and component damage, follow these precautions:
+To avoid damaging the pressure control, which may result in poor equipment performance and component damage, follow these precautions.

-- Always use a nylon spray hose at least 50 ft.
-(15 m) long. - 2.
+- Always use a nylon spray hose at least 50 ft (15 m) long. - 2.
 Never use a wire braid hose as it is too rigid to act as a pulsation dampener. - 3.
-Never install any shutoff device between the filter and the hose.
-See Fig. 2. - 1.
-Connect the hose (74) and gun (67) and screw it onto the outlet nipple (28).
-Don't use thread sealant, and don't install the spray tip yet!
+Never install any shutoff device between the pump and the hose.
+See Fig. 1.

-- 2. Fill the wet-cup (102).
+- Connect the hose (74) and gun (67) and screw it onto the outlet nipple (28).
+Do not use thread sealant, and do not install the spray tip yet. - 2.
+Fill the wet-cup (102).
 Pry off the wet-cup seal.
 Fill the cup 1/3 full with Graco Throat Seal Liquid (TSL), supplied.
-Install the wet-cup seal. - Plug in the sprayer.
+Install the wet-cup seal. - 3.
+Plug in the sprayer.
 Be sure the ON/OFF switch (52) is OFF.
-Plug the cord into a 15A grounded outlet at least 20 feet away from the spray area.
-A 12 AWG 150 ft (45 m) grounded extension cord may be used.
+Plug the cord into a grounded outlet at least 20 feet away from the spray area. - Check the electrical service.
+Be sure it is 120 V, 60HzAC, 15 Amp (minimum).
+Use a properly grounded outlet.
+Do not remove the third (grounding) prong of the power supply cord, and do not use an adapter.